 The process of using promotional tools in a unified way so that a synergistic communications is created.
 The course examines the roles of advertising, sales promotion, direct marketing, and the internet within this broader framework.

-An examination of strategies and tactics marketing managers use for products and services at various stages in the product life cycle.
-Uses qualitative and quantitative analyses to develop critical thinking essential for making marketing decisions.
-Can only be taken in final year of program.
+An examination of the formulation and implementation of strategies and tactics marketing managers use to reach the marketing objectives of the organization.
+Uses qualitative and quantitative analyses to develop critical and ethical thinking essential for making strategic marketing decisions.
+May not be held with MKT 4211.

 PR/CR: A minimum grade of C is required unless otherwise indicated.